 EMSI’s guaranteed-media model and media successes drew the attention of Advantage|ForbesBooks for their authors.
 They worked together for over a decade and found themselves to be a perfect fit.
 So, when Advantage|ForbesBooks was looking to acquire a public relations firm, it was natural for them to turn to EMSI.
 In January of 2018 EMSI was officially acquired by Advantage, a match that proved a great success and the firm is now an integral part of the services Advantage provides its members.
 At the time of the acquisition, Advantage decided to officially change EMSI’s name to News & Experts, which had been the name of the division of EMSI that the media knew the company by.

-Today, News & Experts continues to be a leader in the public relations field, succeeding in its mission of helping clients promote their personal and business brands by gaining publicity through national media coverage.
+Today, News & Experts continues to be a leader in the public relations field, succeeding in its mission to help clients promote their personal and business brands by gaining publicity through national media coverage.